Kuzkay/kq_placeable_items_docs/README.md

 });
 ```
 ___

+## qs-inventory (Quasar)
+qs-inventory will work automatically.
+No changes needed.
+Simply start this script after qs-inventory (Make sure that your qs-inventory is up to date)

 ## es_extended (default inventory)
 > This might be a bit different depending on the version of your es_extended.